 Authors should not use all capital letters.
 They should use regular type (not script), upper and lower case letters, and not double-space the text or leave wide margins.
 The right-hand margin should not be justified.
 A Checklist for Authors has been prepared and should be utilized during the preparation of a manuscript.

 Digital submissions of the article's images are preferred.
 More images than can be used should be sent and both horizontal and vertical images allow for a first-rate layout.
 Specific images should not be referenced in the body of the article.
 The Editor will select the images to be included.
 The digital files should be prepared for offset printing.
 Uncompressed TIFF files are preferred.
 The file name should identify the image.
 Punctuation or symbols should not be used in the file name.
 All files submitted for publication in the PSA Journal must be 300 dpi.
 Do not over-sharpen an image at any stage.
+If an image contains a recognizable person and is not a news or editorial image, the Journal will require a model release: this includes model portraits and some travel images.
+Model Release (pdf)

 Prints or slides are to be sent to: PSA Journal Editor, 2728 Cashion Place, Oklahoma City, OK 73112.
 They will be scanned according to the size at which they will be printed, and at the brightness and color levels based on the settings the PSA Journal commercial printer uses.